 Seasonality has an effect on buying habits in this niche, so a year-on-year revenue comparison gives us a more accurate idea of growth.

-Between December 2015 and June 2016, the number of keywords ranking in Google.co.uk increased significantly.
+Between December and June the follow year, the number of keywords ranking in Google.co.uk increased significantly.

 Keywords in the top 3 places increased from 47 to 119 - an increase of 153%

 Keywords in the top 10 places increased from 247 to 413 - an increase of 67.2%